 Holidays in Havana Cuba!
 Best things to do in Havana by a local.

-Wondering if planning your next holidays in Havana Cuba is a good idea?
-After traveling here regularly for five years, I will confidently claim that you will not regret visiting enigmatic Havana.
+Wondering if planning your next holidays in Cuba is a good idea?
+After traveling here regularly for five years, I will help you decide by providing this extensive travel guide to Cuba Havana and Varadero!

 On my first visit here five years ago, I arrived as a solo female traveler, stayed for over a month, and had an incredible time.
 Havana is truly intriguing, and whether you love it or don’t get it, you will not leave indifferent.